apache/nuttx/configs/clicker2-stm32/README.txt

        2017-05-25:  After some rather extensive debug, the TCP test was made to with (HC06 and short addressing).

-       2017-06-26:  Verified with HC06 and extended addressing.
+       2017-06-26:  Verified with HC06 and extended addressing and HC1 with both addressing modes.

      Test Matrix:
        The following configurations have been tested: